 Ryegrass is an important food for grazing stock in New Zealand.
-A type of Amazing ryegrass., called an , is being used to protect ryegrass from attack by insect pests, like the Argentine stem weevil and black beetle.
-Find out more about in this article,
+A type of fungus, called an endophyte, is being used to protect ryegrass from attack by insect pests, like the Argentine stem weevil and black beetle.
+Find out more about in this article, Amazing ryegrass.

 The possum problem

 The possum is one of New Zealand’s worst pests.
-Possums have aeffect on the environment – eating native forests, spreading disease and preying upon native birds.
+Possums have a detrimental effect on the environment – eating native forests, spreading disease and preying upon native birds.
 At present, possum numbers are controlled with a combination of poison (1080) and trapping.
 Scientists are currently researching effective and humane alternatives for controlling possum numbers.

-One biocontrol strategy being investigated is the development of immunocontraceptives that use baits,, viruses, or parasitic worms.
-These immunocontraceptives prevent the possums from producing offspring by making them .
+One biocontrol strategy being investigated is the development of immunocontraceptives that use baits, bacteria, viruses, or parasitic worms.
+These immunocontraceptives prevent the possums from producing offspring by making them sterile.